Integrated Pest Management (IPM Program)

 IPM is an ecologically-based management strategy that provides long-term solutions to pest and rodent problems with minimum impact on human health and the environment.
 IPM programs are heavily reliant upon prevention through good sanitation and mechanical means such as pest and rodent proofing buildings.
 The Des Moines Public Schools is committed to providing a safe, clean and healthy environment for students, staff and community members.
 The District’s Integrated Pest Management procedures reduce the risk of individuals being exposed to pests, rodents and pesticides by applying non-chemical methods to prevent and eradicate pests and rodents.
 When pesticides are necessary, only the least toxic products will be used by a professional pest management contractor or certified employee.

-- The director of operations is responsible for maintaining a professional pest management program to prevent, control and eradicate most pest and rodents for the District.
+- The custodial director is responsible for maintaining a professional pest management program to prevent, control and eradicate most pest and rodents for the District.

-- The director of operations works with the director of facilities and the energy, environmental and safety specialist to determine the scope of work for the contract and in house staff.
+- The custodial director works with the director of facilities and the energy, environmental and safety specialist to determine the scope of work for the contract and in house staff.

 - The pest control contractor routinely visits all buildings to interact with building staff to prevent, monitor and eradicate pests and rodents.